geographiclib/geographiclib/00README.txt

   * The makefile creates a library and includes an install target.

-  * Rename Geographic::ECEF to Geographic::Geocentric, ECEFConvert to
+  * Rename GeographicLib::ECEF to GeographicLib::Geocentric, ECEFConvert
-    CartConvert.
+    to CartConvert.

   * Use inline functions to define constant doubles in Constants.hpp.